srp7474/NetClip/README.md

 Version 2.10 uses broadcasts to locate partner machines.

-Thanks to
+Thanks to marius [marius@matux.de] clic program which served as the base for this program.

 #### Requirements ####

+1. Java 6 runtime or greater

+2. Tested on windows.
+Would probably work on Linux.

 #### Installation ####

-1. Have Java V6 or greater installed on each machine
+1. Have the Java V6 runtime or greater installed on each machine

 2. Install clic\gen\cls into a folder on each machine